-Option 1 The vehicle can be identified from the base case with similar operating conditions or in a similar area.
-The $\eta{\text{BLVi}}$ value is determined from the average operating data of vehicles under operating conditions from the base vehicle.
-The historical data for at least 1 year is collected for non-standard vehicles such as tricycles, $\eta{\text{BLVi}}$ values can be defined in two ways:
+Option 1 The vehicle can be identified from the baseline with similar operating conditions or in a similar area.
+The $\eta{\text{BLVi}}$ value is determined from the average operating data of vehicles under operating conditions from the baseline vehicle.
+The historical data for at least 1 year is collected for non-standard vehicles. $\eta{\text{BLVi}}$ values can be defined in two ways:

-1) Measure the actual fuel consumption and corresponding distance travelled of a sample of baseline vehicles operating in comparable traffic situations with a similar age or newer, a similar or smaller engine size, a similar or lower passenger/goods load capacity, and a similar weight or lighter and other relevant factors to distinguish vehicles with different fuel consumption rates.
+- 1) Measure the actual fuel consumption and corresponding distance travelled of a sample of baseline vehicles operating in comparable traffic situations with a similar age or newer, a similar or lower goods load capacity etc. to distinguish vehicles with different fuel consumption rates. - 2) Use a fuel efficiency value from a peer-reviewed literature source or report authored by a nationally/internationally recognized independent third party or a research institute under the following two conditions to ensure conservative value: - 2.1) The fuel efficiency value was derived from measurements taken under highway driving conditions or similar non-urban traffic conditions;

-- 2) Use a fuel efficiency value from a peer-reviewed literature source or report authored by a nationally/internationally recognized independent third party or a research institute under the following two conditions to ensure conservative value: - 2.1) The fuel efficiency value was derived from measurements taken under highway driving conditions or similar non-urban traffic conditions; - 2.2) The fuel efficiency values for baseline vehicles are derived with characteristics leading to similar or lower emissions as compared to the baseline vehicles, for example use fuel efficiency values for vehicles of a similar age or newer, a similar or smaller engine size, a similar or lower passenger/goods load capacity, and a similar weight or lighter and other relevant factors to distinguish vehicles with different fuel consumption rate;
+2.2) The fuel efficiency values for baseline vehicles are derived with characteristics leading to similar or lower emissions as compared to the baseline vehicles, for example use fuel efficiency values for vehicles of a similar age or newer, a similar or lower goods load capacity, and a similar weight or lighter and other relevant factors to distinguish vehicles with different fuel consumption rate;

 Option 2 If no specific baseline vehicle can be identified or appropriate operational data is not available, then fuel efficiency should be obtained through a statistically significant control group or existing statistics that are regularly updated.
-Such a control group or the source of data must have similar or conservative characteristics with respect to vehicle age (equal or newer), traffic conditions (equal or better), and air conditioning.
-The choice of such control group will be, in descending order:
+Such a control group or the source of data must have similar or conservative characteristics with respect to vehicle age (equal or newer), traffic conditions (equal or better) etc. The choice of such control group will be, in descending order:

-- 1) Fleet of the same company operating simultaneously with the project activity; - 2) Fleet of company with similar operations operating simultaneously with the project activity; - 3) Host country statistics. - 4) IPCC or other international data.
+- 1) Fleet of the same company operating simultaneously with the project activity; - 2) Fleet of company with similar operations operating simultaneously with the project activity; - 3) Host country statistics. - 4) IPCC or other international data such as EU Standard vehicle emission calculator (COPERT).

-Under this option fuel, $\eta{\text{BLVi}}$ is monitored throughout the project crediting period thus gradual efficiency improvements of the fleet or gradual deterioration of driving conditions would automatically be incorporated into the project efficiency levels;
+Under this option fuel, $\eta{\text{BLVi}}$ is monitored throughout the project crediting period thus gradual efficiency improvements of the fleet or gradual deterioration of driving conditions would automatically be incorporated into the project efficiency level.